kube-academy/onboarding/recording/obs.md

-# Open Broadcaster Software
+# Open Broadcaster Software Studio

+Open Broadcaster Software Studio is a free and open source software that you can use to record lessons for KubeAcademy.
+provides convenient methods to define "Scenes" that include various input devices such as your microphone, a camera or your screen.

 This document will help you get up and running with [Open Broadcaster Software (OBS)](https://obsproject.com/).

-OBS is free and open source software that can be used to record KubeAcademy lessons.
-It provides convenient methods to defind "Scenes" that include various input devices such as your microphone, a camera or your screen.

-## Install
+## Download and Install OBS

-The [download page](https://obsproject.com/download) provides download options for the installer.
-It is available for Windows, Mac and Linux.
+Once you download OBS Studio, OBS is available for Linux, Mac, and Windows operating systems.
+To download OBS Studio:

+1. Go to the [Download OBS Studio](https://obsproject.com/download) page. and select **Download Installer**.
+2. Select the OBS installer at the bottom, left corner of the page.
+   The Auto-Configuration Wizard opens.
+3. Follow the Auto-Configuration Wizard steps to install OBS Studio.
+4. Set up your audio devices.
+5. Add your video sources.

+You can install OBS Studiohttps://obsproject.com/wiki/OBS-Studio-Quickstart

 ## Configuration

+1. Verify that OBS is installed
+2.
 With OBS installed, download `obs-kubeacademy-scenes.json` scene collection config file.

 Then, in OBS import that scene collection config.

 ![import scene collection](images/import-scene-collection.png)

-Now, you should see 3 items in the Scenes pane.
+Three items appear in the Scenes pane, under Sources.

 ![scenes](images/scenes.png)

-The "ScreenCap" scene allows you to capture your screen and mic at the same time.
+- The **ScreenCap** scene allows you to capture your screen and mic at the same time.

-The "Camera" scene allows you to capture your webcam and mic.
+- The **Camera** scene allows you to capture your webcam and mic.

-The "PinP" captures all three.
+- The **PinP** captures all three.
 It captures your screen as the primary with your camera picture-in-picture.

 You should see three devices under "Sources."